International-Data-Spaces-Association/IDS-testbed/README.md

 - implements the IDS specifications for establishing connections and communication.
 - and, thus, can work interoperable with all IDS components in the testbed setup.

-:arrow_forward: **This setup can also be used as a MVDS (Minimum Viable Data Space) that is a quickstart to sharing data in a secure and sovereign way.** you can discover more on the [Minimum Viable Data Space page] (/MVDS.md).
+:arrow_forward: **This setup can also be used as a MVDS (Minimum Viable Data Space) that is a quickstart to sharing data in a secure and sovereign way.** you can discover more on the [Minimum Viable Data Space page](/MVDS.md).

 ## What is it for?